Degenerations of Jordan Algebras and ''Marginal'' Algebras: Introduction

 \section{Introduction}

-Degenerations of algebras is an interesting subject that was studied in various papers (see, for example, \cite{M79,laur03,BC99,S90,GRH,GRH2,BB14}).
+Degenerations of algebras is an interesting subject that was studied in various papers (see, for example, \cite{ale,ale2,aleis,maria,gkks,kpv19,kkk18,ack,BC99,S90,GRH,GRH2,BB14,ikv17,ikv18}).
 In particular, there are many results concerning degenerations of algebras of low dimensions in a variety defined by a set of identities.
 One of important problems in this direction is the description of so-called rigid algebras.
 These algebras are of big interest, since the closures of their orbits under the action of generalized linear group form irreducible components of a variety under consideration (with respect to the Zariski topology).
-For example, the rigid algebras were classified in the varieties of low dimensional associative \cite{M79}, Jordan \cite{KS07}, and Leibniz \cite{ikv17} algebras.
+For example, the rigid algebras were classified in the varieties of low dimensional Jordan \cite{KS07,K1} and Leibniz \cite{ikv17} algebras.
 There are fewer works in which the full information about degenerations was found for some variety of algebras.
-This problem was solved for two-dimensional Jordan algebras in \cite{jor2}, for four-dimensional Lie algebras in \cite{BC99}, for nilpotent five- and six-dimensional Lie algebras in \cite{S90,GRH}, for three-dimensional Novikov algebras in \cite{BB14}, for nilpotent four-dimensional Jordan algebras in \cite{contr11}, for nilpotent five- and six-dimensional Malcev algebras in \cite{kpv}, for four-dimensional Zinbiel and nilpotent Leibniz algebras \cite{kpv16}, and all $2$-dimensional algebras \cite{kv16}.
-Another interesting notion concerning degenerations is the so-called level of an algebra, which is the maximal length of a chain of nontrivial degenerations starting with this algebra.
+This problem was solved for two-dimensional Jordan algebras in \cite{jor2}, for two-dimensional Pre-Lie algebras in \cite{BB09}, for three-dimensional Jordan superalgebras in \cite{maria}, for four-dimensional Lie algebras in \cite{BC99}, for nilpotent five- and six-dimensional Lie algebras in \cite{S90,GRH}, for three-dimensional Novikov algebras in \cite{BB14}, for nilpotent five- and six-dimensional Malcev algebras in \cite{kpv}, for four-dimensional Zinbiel and nilpotent Leibniz algebras \cite{kpv16}, and all $2$-dimensional algebras \cite{kv16}.
+Interesting notion concerning degenerations is the so-called level of an algebra, which is the maximal length of a chain of nontrivial degenerations starting with this algebra.
 The algebras of the first level are classified in \cite{khud13}.
+Another interesting notion concerning degenerations is the study of irreducible components (see, for example, \cite{khom2}).
 In the paper \cite{gorb12}, the author proved that in the variety on $n$-dimensional Lie algebras there exists an algebra with nontrivial multiplication which lies in all irreducible components.

 Jordan algebras appeared as a tool for studies in quantum mechanic in the paper of Jordan, von Neumann and Wigner \cite{jnw}.
 A commutative algebra is called a {\it Jordan algebra} if it satisfies the identity